 All of the drivers could recall the flood of 1908 in which this once placid stream morphed into a raging river almost sweeping the buildings away.

 In the background, the Baakens River power station could be seen.
 The water from the river was used for cooling purposes in the plant.

-With their puny engines, most of the vehicles had to change down as they climbed the hill towards Walmer Road.
-This area was eponymously called South End.
+With their puny engines, most of the vehicles had to change down as they climbed the hill along South Union Street to Walmer Road.
+This area was eponymously called South End but it was known as the “place across the river”.
 At the intersection with Walmer Road, was the Seaman’s Institute.